umbraco/UmbracoDocs/new-backoffice/tutorials/creating-your-first-extension.md

 # Creating your first extension

-This guide will help you set up your first extension using vanilla JavaScript or Vite, Typescript, and Lit and is part of the prerequisites for [Creating a Property Editor](creating-a-property-editor/) and [Creating a Custom Dashboard](creating-a-custom-dashboard.md) tutorials.
+This guide will help you set up your first extension using vanilla JavaScript or Vite, Typescript, and Lit.
+This is part of the prerequisites for [Creating a Property Editor](creating-a-property-editor/) and [Creating a Custom Dashboard](creating-a-custom-dashboard.md) tutorials.

 ## The end result

-By the end of this tutorial, we will have an extension up and running with a Web Component made with vanilla JavaScript or set up with Vite, Typescript, and Lit.
+By the end of this tutorial, we will have an extension up and running.
+This contains a Web Component made with vanilla JavaScript or set up with Vite, Typescript, and Lit.

 {% hint style="info" %}
 If you want to set up an extension with Vite, Typescript, and Lit, skip the "Extension with Vanilla JavaScript" section.